A newspaper worth its salt

 Along with other journalists, they had been detained as political prisoners during the martial law regime of Ferdinand Marcos.
-Mila was released in 1976 and Hermie in 1981, but the latter’s subversion case dating back to 1971 had not been dismissed in 1984.
+They were released in 1981, but a subversion case dating back to 1971 had not been dismissed.

 “At that time, there were still military courts and the judges were generals, so the cards were stacked against us,” recalled Mr. Garcia.
 “What chance did one have?”

 They were advised by their lawyers to leave.
 His parents and brothers and sisters were in Toronto, so they came with their young children in tow.

 Even after Marcos was ousted from power in 1986, the situation remained volatile in the Philippines and so the Garcias stayed.